 Dr. Ricky Volpe, Ph.D.

-Dr. Volpe was born and raised near Boston, Massachusetts.
-After finishing his Ph.D., he spent four years working as an economist at the USDA Economic Research Service in Washington DC.
-While there he researched a variety of topics, including food price formation, competitiveness in the food industry, and the healthiness of grocery purchases in the U.S. Ricky was also responsible for forecasting retail food price inflation at the national level.
+Ricky Volpe received his Ph.D. in Agricultural and Resource Economics from UC Davis in 2010.
+He then spent four years working as an economist at the USDA Economic Research Service in Washington DC.
+There he researched a variety of topics, including food price formation, competitiveness in the food industry, and the healthiness of grocery purchases in the U.S. Ricky was also responsible for forecasting retail food price inflation at the national level.

 - Ph.D.
 Agricultural Economics, University of California, Davis